I have partnered with Maytag® to sponsor this post, but all thoughts and opinions are my own.

 .
 There are several more projects I need to finish.
 I still plan to build a new kitchen table and a small console table to hold my small t.v.
 You can see how I made the Bless The Food Sign and one of my most recent projects, the loaf pan planter by clicking those links.
 By the way I painted the bead board wall—you may remember it was gray.

 I currently have a board and batten back splash.
-I do still like it, but maybe I need something different?
+When I did it, I liked it, but maybe I need something different?
 I also desperately need a new counter top and sink.
 Oh, and I plan do rework the kitchen island/craft station.
 I wonder if I’ll ever get it all done.

 I’d love to hear your thoughts about the upcoming projects.